wollknoll/tenhou-se-and-bg/README.md

 ## Customization

+Right now it uses Hat and Mommy.
 Simply change the .json with your favourite files.
 Voicelines for several characters are already uploaded.

 ## Tenhou explanation